antouhou/anycow/README.md

 AnyCow shines in scenarios where you have:

 - **Configuration data** that's read frequently but updated occasionally
+- **Global/static data** that needs lazy initialization and atomic updates
 - **Cached values** that need atomic updates without locks
 - **Shared state** across multiple threads with infrequent modifications
 - **Hot paths** where you want to minimize allocation overhead